ria-ahyoung/medium-trends-daily/readme.md

 <blockquote>The First Step Toward Thinking Like a Developer
 Continue reading on JavaScript in Plain English »</blockquote>

-<h3>5.
-Java Training Course in Kochi — Build a Strong IT Career with Techmindz ☕ - <a href="https://medium.com/@abhishekkrishnatmz/java-training-course-in-kochi-build-a-strong-it-career-with-techmindz-972dc3ee6497?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Abhishekkrishnatmz`**

-<blockquote>Java is not just a programming language — it’s the backbone of enterprise software, web applications, Android apps, and large-scale…
-Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/typescript-tips/recommended target="_blank" rel="noopener noreferrer">TypeScript</a></h1>
 <h3>1.
 5 tsconfig.json Settings That Will Make Your Build Process 2x Stricter (and Better) - <a href="https://medium.com/@jradzik4/5-tsconfig-json-settings-that-will-make-your-build-process-2x-stricter-and-better-fadaf0109f88?source=rss------typescript_tips-5" target="_blank" rel="noopener noreferrer">link</a></h3>